Keith-PVL/keithmcintosh.github.io/_posts/2017-01-04-bad-with-money.md

 I sabotage myself constantly.
 I am frugal - I menu plan, I shop at the op-shop, I don't buy much 'stuff'.
 But the part of me that is thoughtful and careful with money is constantly undermined by the other part of my brain that is weird and anxious about it and so avoids thinking about it as much as possible.
 Which makes me on the one hand careful, and on the other hand, utterly unaware of where the money is going.

-As in; I make careful lists and then buy the sparkly things as they appear before me, like a child.
+As in, I make careful lists and then buy the sparkly things as they appear before me, like a child.

-As in; I think about and plan my shopping and then never check my change or keep track of things in process.
+As in, I think about and plan my shopping and then never check my change or keep track of things in process.

-As in: my action**s** make my plans a waste of time and energy.
+As in, my actions make my plans a waste of time and energy.

 Self-sabotage!
 What fun!